spatialos/online-services/docs/quickstart.md

 ### Secrets

-We've got two secrets we need to store on Kubernetes - our SpatialOS service account token, and our PlayFab server token.
+We've got two secrets we need to manually store on Kubernetes - our SpatialOS service account token, and our PlayFab server token.

 > A secret is the k8s way of storing sensitive information such as passwords and API keys.
 It means the secret isn't stored in any configuration file or - even worse - your source control, but ensures your services will still have access to the information they need.